-In addition, within the 'Pro' tab of the Frames Drawer, you can add Classes.
+In addition, within the 'Pro' tab of the Frames Tools, you can add Classes.
 Again, if you're not a Frontend developer, consider Classes as the tools that MOBLE doesn't have buttons for yet.
 MOBLE has a universal directory of Classes that make it very easy for designers to create advanced customisations.

 Designers can simply add the word for the Class and this behaves like a button.
 Notice that there is a dropdown list of all the Classes.
 The most popular Classes are monitored by the MOBLE team and are introduced as UI tools in each new release.

 There are many advantages for Designers and Businesses with this philosophy: